── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──

 ## norm

-In R, store the path to the directory testsample
+In R, store the path to the directory testsample as sourceDir in exactly the following way:

-And also store in R the path to emu_databases as targetDir
+And also store in R the path to emu_databases as targetDir:

 ## [1] "K01BE001.txt" "K01BE001.wav" "K01BE002.txt" "K01BE002.wav"

-The above is an example of a text collection because it contains matching .wav
+The above is an example of a text collection because it contains matching .wav and .txt files in the same directory such that, for each .wav file, the .txt file contains the corresponding orthography.

-This command converts the text collection into an Emu database with name ger2
+This command converts the text collection into an Emu database with name ger2 and stores the resulting Emu database as ger2_DB in targetDir:

 ## INFO: Parsing plain text collection containing 2 file pair(s)...